-Please consult the academic timetable, available through myTrent, for information on courses that will be offered in 2017-2018, including when they will be scheduled.
+Please consult the academic timetable for information on courses that will be offered in 2018-2019, including when they will be scheduled.

 " PSYC 1020H: Introduction to Psychology Part 1: Experimental and Biological Bases of Behaviour (Sc)

 A survey of some of the major areas of psychology, including its historical development and scientific methodology.
 Includes material on statistics, the biological bases of behaviour, sensory and perceptual processes, as well as a consideration of cognition and memory processes.
 (For information about web-based versions of this course contact the department.)
 Excludes PSYC 1010Y.